West Texas Musician Willie Alvarado keeps Mexican Bolero Ranchera music alive

 Since then, he has played in many places, paying tribute to Vicente Fernandez and others.
 Despite language barriers at some venues, such as a recent performance in San Angelo, the beauty of the music still shines through.

-“This lady came up to me when I got off stage, and she said, ‘I don’t know what you’re saying when you’re singing, but that’s the most beautiful, but that’s the most beautiful thing I’ve ever seen in my life.
+“This lady came up to me when I got off stage, and she said, ‘I don’t know what you’re saying when you’re singing, but that’s the most beautiful thing I’ve ever seen in my life.
 It really is.’
 I’m like.
 It can’t be.
 But she goes, ‘I’ve never seen anything like that,’” Alvarado shared.

 “Things are moving along, but it’s because of this music,” Alvarado said.